 The two main Kiowa characters, Neddy and Chief Buffalo Horn (Rodolfo Acosta) are both played by Mexican actors.
 Don’t get me wrong, Dolores del Rio is awesome.
 But if the whole point of the movie is to shine a light on racism, why put two obviously Mexican actors in the Native roles, like it doesn’t matter where they come from as long as they look brown?

-The Kiowa tribe appears to be a mix of actual Native people and (for the speaking parts) white people wearing black wigs – including Elvis’ friend Red West, who is about as white as you can get.
+The Kiowa tribe appears to be a mix of actual Native American people and (for the speaking parts) white people wearing black wigs – including Elvis’ friend Red West, who is about as white as you can get.
 The Kiowa dialogue is also pretty cringe-worthy most of the time.

 With that said, there’s some solid acting in this movie.
 Elvis is good at brooding and giving long looks.
 The fact that they kept his trademark pompadour was more than a bit distracting, and he looked like he was wearing a lot of darker-toned makeup.
 But I bought what he was selling.

 The rest of the Burton family was also quite engaging, particularly Neddy and Pacer’s brother Clint (Steve Forrest).
 Nobody else stood out; Barbara Eden scored top billing as Roslyn Pierce, but the character was forgettable (other than the fact that her makeup and hair looked straight out of a fashion magazine rather than the Old West).

 Clearly Flaming Star did some things right, because it got good reviews at the time.
 It was banned in South Africa, where segregation was still rampant, for showing a mixed race marriage.
 And Andy Warhol used a still of Elvis as Pacer to create various pieces of art including ‘Triple Elvis’.